cs1302uga/cs1302-ce12/README.md

 1. Generate the API documentation website for all of the code in the `cs1302` package into the `doc` directory.
 Host the documentation on Nike using `cs1302-ce12-doc` as the name for your symbolic link.
 What is the URL to your hosted website?

-1. What is sum of the line counts for the `.java` files involved in your redesign?

 **CHECKPOINT**